RyanBHuynh/RyanBHuynh.github.io/_posts/2021-7-20-Hash-Tables.md

 In the image above, the keys Carlos and Chuck were put in the same array location.
 A linked list was created so that Carlos could be put in the array.

-## Pros and Cons of Hash Tables
+## Pros and Cons
 Pros:
 - Search, insert, and delete functions run in constant time, on average.
-- If the hash table uses chaining to resolve collisions, the size of the hash table can change while maintaining rapid access speed.
+- If the hash table uses chaining to resolve collisions, the size of the hash table can increase while maintaining rapid access speed.

 Cons:
 - If there are too many collisions, then the hash table becomes less efficient.